Webners1/OStrike/packages/hardhat/docs/contracts-documentation/core/WSqueeth.md

 # `WSqueeth`

-this is the ERC20 contract for long position of Squeeth
+this is the ERC20 contract for long position of Strike

 this contract implements IWPowerPerp interface, makes it controllable by Controller.